Leslie Shepherd (physicist): Space travel

 Shepherd joined the British Interplanetary Society, a space advocacy organisation, in 1935, but had little involvement with it before the war.
 However, he was present at its first meeting after the war ended in 1945, and became a member of its governing council and its technical director in 1946.
 In 1950, he helped found the International Astronautical Federation (IAF), and organised its second annual conference in London in 1951.
 He served as its president from 1956 to 1957, and stepped in again in 1962 following the death of the IAF's president, the French mathematician Joseph Pérès.
 He succeeded the science fiction writer Arthur C. Clarke as the chairman of the British Interplanetary Society in 1953 and later served as chairman and president from 1957 to 1960, and 1966 to 1967.
 He also became one of the founding members of the International Academy of Astronautics in 1959.

-Unaware of earlier secret research carried out in the United States on nuclear rocket propulsion since 1946, Shepherd teamed up with British rocket scientist Val Cleaver to produce a series of groundbreaking scientific papers published in the Journal of the British Interplanetary Society in 1948 and 1949, that considered how nuclear technology might be applied to interplanetary travel.
+Unaware of primitive earlier secret research carried out in the United States on nuclear rocket propulsion since 1946, Shepherd teamed up with British rocket scientist Val Cleaver to produce a series of groundbreaking scientific papers published in the Journal of the British Interplanetary Society in 1948 and 1949, that considered how nuclear technology might be applied to interplanetary travel.
 The papers examined both nuclear-thermal and nuclear-electric propulsion, methods that were subsequently proved to be practical.
 Shepherd followed this with a 1952 paper on interstellar travel, the first scientific treatment of the problem.
 Here, the distances involved were orders of magnitude greater.
 Shepherd considered nuclear propulsion based on nuclear fission, nuclear fusion and antimatter.
 The existence of antimatter had been theorised by Paul Dirac, and the positron had been discovered in 1932, but the antiproton was not discovered until 1955 by Emilio Segrè, and in 1952 many scientists doubted its existence.
 Shepherd noted that the effects of time dilation meant that interstellar voyages requiring centuries of travel could still be conducted in a human lifespan if sufficiently high speeds could be generated.
 He continued publishing papers on nuclear rocket technology, including one with Giovanni Vulpetti, into the 1990s.